OsiriX-Foundation/karnak/docs/conformance-report-user-guide.md

 - **De-identifying destination** — the values shown are the pseudonymized ones produced by your profile (Patient ID/name, UIDs, dates as transformed).
 Safe to share with the report's recipients.
+The report additionally **flags any direct identifier still present** after de-identification (see the *Privacy* row in [Categories of checks performed](#categories-of-checks-performed)), so a gap in the profile shows up as a `WARNING` rather than silently leaking.
 - **Non-de-identifying destination** (de-identification is off) — the values are real.
 To limit exposure, Karnak **omits the Patient Name** from such reports (the header shows *"(hidden — destination not de-identified)"* and the name is